 How can I find out if I have vitamin D deficiency?

 Your doctor at Healthmark Foot and Ankle can test you for physical symptoms and can administer a blood test that checks for 25(OH)D levels and other relevant measurements.
 The appropriate diagnostic tests and lab work will be ordered and reviewed to understand your bones’ and body’s vitamin D conditions.

 Importance of Vitamin D for fracture care and reconstruction

-The patient must have proper levels of vitamin D to allow fractures to heal.
-Healthy amounts of vitamin D are a critical factor in the healing of reconstructive surgery of the foot and ankle.
+The patient must have proper levels of the vitamin to allow fractures to heal and it is a critical factor in the healing of reconstructive surgery of the foot and ankle.
 To have fractures heal from surgical reconstruction the patient’s vitamin D levels must be understood so that bones are not too brittle and porous.

 Solutions to vitamin D deficiency

 Consultation with a physician is the best first step in identifying, understanding, and treating vitamin D deficiency.
-Since each case can be different, there is a multitude of potential solutions for treating the various results of associated with low levels of vitamin D. Some solutions include, but are not limited to:
+Since each case can be different, there is a multitude of potential solutions for treatment.
+Some solutions include, but are not limited to: